gilch/hissp/docs/tutorial.rst

     ... )
     inf

-This inserts an actual ``inf`` object at read time into the Hissp code.
+This inserts an actual float object at read time into the Hissp code.
-Since this isn't a valid literal, it has to compile to a pickle.
+But because its repr, ``inf``, isn't a valid literal, it has to compile to a pickle instead.
+But if it's used by something *before* compile time, it won't be a pickle yet.

-You should normally try to avoid emitting pickles (e.g. use ``(float 'inf)`` or `math..inf <math.inf>` instead), but note that another macro would get the original object, since the code hasn't been compiled yet, which may be useful.
+You should normally try to avoid emitting pickles (e.g. use ``(float 'inf)`` or `math..inf <math.inf>` instead).
 While unpickling does have some overhead, it may be worth it if constructing the object normally has even more.
 Naturally, the object must be picklable to emit a pickle.